io-core/io/core/README.md

-# License of the Project Oberon files as retrieved
+# License of the Project Oberon files

 Project Oberon, Revised Edition 2013